abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 Philomela is a mythological victim of assault whose attacker cut her tongue out.
 To report the crime, she spun a tapestry and mailed it to her sister the queen.
 Eventually she became a nightingale.
 (Everyone in the story ends as some kind of bird).

-Victims have never had loud voices, unlike law enforcement.
 When the pea whistle was invented in 1883, the first client was Scotland Yard.
-One function of police is to turn up the volume on victims so the other organs of public policy can react.

-That's necessary because the owner for data about crimes and evidence is law enforcement.
+Unlike victims, when law enforcement speaks about crime it's with a very loud voice.
 They decide which reports are credible, what bubbles up to databases, how information is summarized.
-I’m not saying that’s good or bad, but they’re clearly the owners of public safety data.

-Wearables change that.
+Wearables change that by decentralizing the collection of victim and witness reports.
 The dataset assembled by the new glassholes will be:

 * **Collectively owned**, with ownership weighted to the victims.
 I know 2 new yorkers with rough subway experiences who found out that those cameras are basically unusable by cops